House o'Hill Halt railway station

-House o'Hill Halt railway station served the area of House o Hill, Edinburgh, Scotland, from 1937 to 1951 on the Barnton Branch.
+House o'Hill Halt railway station served the area of House o Hill, in Edinburgh, Scotland, between 1937 and 1951.
+It was a stop on the Barnton Branch.

 History

 The station was opened on 1 February 1937 by the London, Midland and Scottish Railway.
-The suffix 'halt' was dropped from its name in Bradshaw in 1937.
-It closed on 7 May 1951.
+The suffix 'halt' was dropped from its name in Bradshaw's Guide later that year.
+It was closed on 7 May 1951.